-Some level of early 20th century 'model' housing is evident, particularly in the small cottage estates of Mortomley and at Garden Village, Stocksbridge.
-These developments are comparable to larger scale examples of 'model villages' built by local mining companies, such as the planned community of Woodlands near Adwick-le-Street in Doncaster, consisting of idealised 'cottages' on geometric street patterns influenced by the 'garden village' movement and typically associated with simple landscaped sporting facilities such as recreation grounds, parks and bowling greens.
+Some level of early 20th century 'model' housing related to the locally dominant industries is evident, particularly in the small cottage estates of Mortomley (fig 2) and at Garden Village Stocksbridge.
+These developments are comparable to larger scale examples of 'model villages' built by local mining companies such as the planned community of Woodlands near Adwick le Street in Doncaster consisting of idealised 'cottages' often built to geometric street patterns influence by the 'garden village' movement and typically associated with simply landscaped sporting facilities such as recreation grounds, parks and bowling greens.
+The development at Mortomley includes a prominent and listed Miners Welfare Hall.
+Not far from the Mortomley Estate at Mortomley Close stand 8 semi detached houses built using a system based on prefabricated cast iron components developed after WWI by the castings department of Newton Chambers to use spare foundry capacity left redundant by the drop in orders for shell casings (Jones and Jones 1993).

-Figure 2: Mortomley village is similar in plan form to the garden villages in the Rotherham, Barnsley and Doncaster 'Planned Industrial Settlement' Zones

-© and database right Crown Copyright and Landmark Information Group Ltd
+Figure 2: Mortomley village is similar in form to the garden villages in the Rotherham, Barnsley and Doncaster 'Planned Industrial Settlement' Zones © and database right Crown Copyright and Landmark Information Group Ltd (All rights reserved 2008) Licence numbers 000394 and TP0024.